arunpn/mortar-pagerank/README.md

 ## Control Scripts

-The file ./controlscripts/twitter-pagerank.py is the top level script that we're going to run in Mortar.
+The files `./controlscripts/twitter-pagerank.py` and `./controlscripts/patents-pagerank.py` are the top level scripts that we run in Mortar to find PageRanks for the Twitter graph and the Patent Citations graph respectively.
 Using [Embedded Pig](http://help.mortardata.com/reference/pig/embedded_pig) this Jython code is responsible for running our various pig scripts in the correct order and with the correct parameters.

-The file ./controlscripts/my-pagerank is a copy of twitter-pagerank with the default parameters removed, and extra comments added to help you configure it to run PageRank on your own data.
+The file `./controlscripts/my-pagerank.py` is the template from which the pre-made controlscripts were developed from, and is a good starting point for configuring PageRank to run on your own data.

 For easier debugging of control scripts all print statements are included in the pig logs shown on the job details page in the Mortar web application.

 ## Pig Scripts

-This project contains four pig scripts:
+This project contains seven pig scripts: three for generating graphs to use with PageRank, two which implement the PageRank algorithm, and two which postprocess PageRank output in different ways.

-### most\_popular\_users.pig
+### generate\_twitter\_graph.pig

 This pig script takes the full Twitter follower graph from 2010 and returns the subset of the graph that includes only the top 100 000 users.

+### generate\_patent\_citation\_graph.pig

+This pig script takes the US Patent Grant dataset described above and extracts from it the citation graph between patents (an edge between patents A and B means that A cites B).

-### my_preprocessing_script.pig
+### generate\_my\_graph.pig

-This template script shows steps you might take to generate a graph from your own data that the PageRank scripts can take as input.
+This template script shows steps you might take to generate a graph from your own data to input into the PageRank scripts.

 ### pagerank\_preprocess.pig